 In 1998, the Rappahannocks elected the first woman Chief, G. Anne Richardson, to lead a Tribe in Virginia since the 1700s.
 As a fourth generation chief in her family, she brings to her position a long legacy of community leadership and service among her people.
 Also in 1998, the Tribe purchased 119.5 acres to establish a land trust, retreat center, and housing development.
 The Tribe built their first model home and sold it to a tribal member in 2001.
 Plans are underway for the retreat center.
 In 1996, the Rappahannocks reactivated their work on federal acknowledgement, which had originally began in 1921 when their Chief George Nelson petitioned the federal Congress to recognize Rappahannock civil and sovereign rights.
 The Rappahannocks are currently engaged in a number of projects ranging from cultural and educational to social and economic development programs, all geared to strengthen and sustain their community.

 The Rappahannocks host their traditional Harvest Festival and Powwow annually on the second Saturday in October at their Cultural Center in Indian Neck, Virginia.
-They have a traditional dance group called the Rappahannock Native American Dancers and a Drum group called the Maskapow Drum Group, which means “Little Beaver” in the Powhatan language.
+They have a traditional dance group called the Rappahannock Native American Dancers and a Drum group called the Maskapow Drum Group.
 Both of these groups perform locally and abroad in their efforts to educate the public on Rappahannock history and tradition.

 The mission of the Tribe is to preserve Rappahannock culture, social structures, and political structures while educating the public on the rich contributions that Rappahannocks have made and continue to make to Virginia and the Nation.
 State recognized: March 25, 1983